PicusZeus/modern-greek-inflexion/README.md

 Please make sure to update tests as appropriate.

+## To Do
+The only way to say if some adjectives on -os have a common masc-fem form on -os is to have at least partial least of such adjectives.
+Maybe it would be possible to get it from somewhere.

 ## Change Log
+ * 0.5.571 Quite a few fixes concerning mainly arxaioprepes types of adjective inflexions,
  * 0.5.570 Fixed issues with aklita on i
  * 0.5.569 Fixed issues with adj on ous (arxaioprepes)
  * 0.5.568 Fixed issues with less regular adjective femina on a after consonants